-Immigration Clinic Director Geoffrey Hoffman, Clinical Assistant Professor Janet Beck, and Clinical Supervising Attorneys Jill Campbell and Susham Modi
+Immigration Clinic Director Geoffrey Hoffman, Clinical Assistant Professor Janet Beck and Clinical Supervising Attorney Josephine Sorgwe.

 THE IMMIGRATION CLINIC specializes in handling applications for asylum on behalf of victims of torture and persecution, in representing immigrants who have been the victims of domestic violence, human trafficking and crime, and children and those fleeing civil war, genocide or political repression.
 Students also give presentations to outside organizations that deal with Immigrant Issues and give individual assistance to immigrants held in immigration detention centers.